Strong stability of 3-wise $t$-intersecting families: Introduction

 Note that $\FF_0^t(r)=\GG^*$.
 From now on we mainly consider 3-wise $t$-intersecting families, and we write $\FF_i^t$ to mean $\FF_i^t(3)$.
 By comparing $\mu_p(\FF_0^t)=p^t$ and $\mu_p(\FF_1^t)=p^{t+3}+(t+3)p^{t+2}q$ we see that $\mu_p(\FF_1^t)<\mu_p(\FF_0^t)$ if and only if $0<p<p_0$, where

 Moreover, $\mu_p(\FF_1^t)=\mu_p(\FF_0^t)$ if and only if $p=p_0$.
 In \cite{T2023EJC} the corresponding result to Theorem~\ref{thm1} is obtained as follows. \begin{thm}[\cite{T2023EJC}] Let $t\geq 15$ and $0<p<p_0$.
 Let $\GG\subset 2^{[n]}$ be a $3$-wise $t$-intersecting family.
 Then $\mu_p(\GG)\leq p^t$.
 Moreover, equality holds if and only if $\GG\cong\FF_0^t$. \end{thm} In \cite{T2023EJC} it is conjectured that the same result holds for all $t\geq 2$ (the case $t=1$ is different).
 Also, in \cite{T2023EJC}, a stability result for 3-wise intersecting families is obtained, which is similar to Theorem~\ref{thm2}, but only valid for shifted families.
 (See subsection~\ref{shifting} for the definition of shifted families.)
-In fact, however, a much stronger stability is expected. \begin{conj}[\cite{T2023EJC}] Let $t\geq 2$ and $0<p<p_0$.
-Then there exists $\epsilon=\epsilon(p,t)>0$ satisfying the following statement: if $\GG\subset 2^{[n]}$ is a $3$-wise $t$-intersecting family with $\mu_p(\GG)>p^t-\epsilon$, then $\GG\subset\FF$ for some $\FF\cong\FF_0^t$. \end{conj} If this is true, then there is a big difference between the 2-wise $t$-intersecting case and the $3$-wise $t$-intersecting case, that is, in the latter case a family with the measure close to $p^t$ is \emph{necessarily} a subfamily of the optimal family $\FF_0^t=\GG^*$.
+In fact, however, a much stronger stability was expected. \begin{conj}[\cite{T2023EJC}] Let $t\geq 2$ and $0<p<p_0$.
+Then there exists $\epsilon=\epsilon(p,t)>0$ satisfying the following statement: if $\GG\subset 2^{[n]}$ is a $3$-wise $t$-intersecting family with $\mu_p(\GG)>p^t-\epsilon$, then $\GG\subset\FF$ for some $\FF\cong\FF_0^t$. \end{conj} This conjecture turned out to be false if $t=2,3$.
+To see this, define a 3-wise $t$-intersecting family $\RR$ by